ellometa/DS-IA/README.md

 # MRCA Explorer 🧬

+Yes I used GPT for the readme, can you really blame me.
 A bare-bones visualizer for exploring Most Recent Common Ancestor (MRCA) relationships in phylogenetic trees, built with pygame + anytree.

 ## Features